 All diesel fuel sold in the state must be blended with at least 5% biodiesel (B5).
-For the purpose of this mandate, biodiesel is defined as a motor vehicle fuel derived from vegetable oil, animal fat, or other non-petroleum resources, that is designated as B100 and complies with ASTM specification D6751.
+For the purpose of this mandate, biodiesel is defined as a motor vehicle fuel derived from vegetable oil, animal fat, or other non-petroleum resources, that is designated as B100 and complies with ASTM Standard D6751.
 Renewable diesel qualifies as a substitute for biodiesel in the blending requirement.
 In addition, diesel fuel blends sold between October 1 and February 28 may contain additives to prevent congealing or gelling.
 At any time, the Oregon Department of Energy may request a certificate of fuel analysis for biodiesel sold at any non-retail and wholesale biodiesel dealer.

 (Reference Oregon Revised Statutes 646.913 through 646.923 and Oregon Administrative Rules 603-027-0410 and 603-027-0420)